0xbythesecond/azure-cloud-detection-Part-1-/README.md

 Use all the default settings on the Basics Tab and fill in the appropriate field.

-<h6>*Please remember your admin username and password as this is how you will authenticate to the Virtual Machine.</h6>
+  >**Note**: *Please remember your admin username and password as this is how you will authenticate to the Virtual Machine.*

 For this lab the default settings in Disks, Networking, Management, Advanced, and Tags are sufficient.
 We will make the appropriate network changes later.

 Click Review + create to start the creation of your virtual machine.
 After selecting to 'Review + Create', you will see a summary of the what has been selected in creating the VM.

-<h6>Important: Be sure to select the check box confirming 'I confirm I have an eligible Windows 10 license with multi-tenant hosting rights'.Without this selected, it will not allow the validation to process as "passed" successfully. </h6>
+  >**Note**: *Be sure to select the check box confirming `I confirm I have an eligible Windows 10 license with multi-tenant hosting rights`.
+Without this selected, it will not allow the validation to process as "passed" successfully.*

 <p align="center"> <img src="https://i.imgur.com/FzvKNU1.png" height="50%" width="50%" alt="Select default settings for Virtual Machine"/></p>